What is social entrepreneurship?

 What’s the difference between social entrepreneurs and non-profits?

-Social entrepreneurs and non-profits can have similar goals, but they differ in how they are structured and funded.
+Social entrepreneurs and non-profits can share similar goals, but they differ in their organizational structure and funding.
 Social entrepreneurs are business owners who can make profits, share dividends and attract investors.
-Non-profits, as the name implies, cannot profit from their activities and as such are often funded through donations, grants or government funding.
+Non-profits, as the name implies, cannot profit from their activities and, as such, are often funded through donations, grants, or government funding.

 Take the next step